When visiting a new place you take in the sights and sounds, but arguably, more importantly, the smells and tastes.

 Adelle’s Crêperie.

-Open Tuesday - Sunday from 8:30AM to 2PM, this European style crêperie serves a collection of both sweet and savory crepes.
+Open daily from 8:30AM to 2:30PM, with evening service Thursday through Saturday, this European style crêperie serves a collection of both sweet and savory crepes.

 In European culture sweet crepes are often eaten for dessert often made with chocolate, fruit, whipped cream, or some combination of ingredients.
 If you’re looking to enjoy a lighter sweet crepe for breakfast try crepes with a jam spread.